genterist/whiteWolf/whiteWolf-nodejs-master/README.md

 ```
 * Start the application by typing
 ```
-    $cf start NodeJSCloudantSampleApp
+    $cf start WhiteWolfDashboard
 ```

 And voila!
-Your very own instance of Cloudant NoSQL DB with NodeJSCloudantSampleApp is now running on Bluemix.
+Your very own instance of Cloudant NoSQL DB with WhiteWolfDashboard is now running on Bluemix.

 ## Running the app locally: